 2 tbsp sliced or chopped Almonds

-1/2 cup mixed fruit (candied fruit peel)
+1/2 cup mixed fruit (candied fruit)

 1 tsp rose essence or 1 tsp vanilla essence – your choice